mlml/autovot/README.md

 <a name="settingup"/>
 # Setting Up

-#### Please note:
-* For a quick-start, skip to the [tutorial section](#tutorial) below after [compiling](#compiling).
-* All commands in this readme should be executed from the command line on a Unix-style system (OS X or Linux).
-* All commands for AutoVOT Version 0.91 have been tested on OS X Mavericks only.
-* Any feedback is greatly appreciated!

 ## Dependencies
 In order to use AutoVOT you'll need the following installed in addition to the source code provided here:
 * [GCC, the GNU Compiler Collection](http://gcc.gnu.org/install/download.html)